Mercilon

 No. There is no increased risk of heart attack (myocardial infarction) when using low dose oestrogen combined oral contraceptive pills, such as Mercilon.

 No. Mercilon does not cause weight gain.
-Weight gain was a side effect of earlier contraceptive types with higher progesterone doses.
 The modern combined oral contraceptives (COCs) such as Marvelon, Mercilon, and Cerazette offered by ZAVA, contain reduced levels of progesterone, and the type of progesterone used (Desogestrel) is more targeted and does not have the side effect of weight gain.

 There are no food or drink interactions that affect the effectiveness of using Mercilon.
 However, it is advisable to always eat a healthy diet to maintain a healthy body.